 In the United States, the words college and university are often used interchangeably, so understanding the difference between college and university can be difficult.
 This article provides a detailed guide to college vs university, as well as a breakdown of community colleges vs universities.

-Whether you’re interested in gaining your undergraduate or graduate degree, this article will help you understand the difference between university versus college so you can make the best possible choice for your future education.
+Whether you’re interested in gaining your undergraduate or graduate degree, this article will help you understand what is a college vs a university so you can make an informed decision about your future education.

 What Is a College?

-Community colleges (also known as junior colleges) typically offer two-year programs and are located in local areas to serve their communities.
+Community colleges typically offer two-year programs and serve their local communities through affordable education.
 At these colleges, you typically earn an associate degree.
 Many community colleges also offer remedial education, GEDs, high school diplomas, technical degrees and certificates, and a limited number of them provide bachelor’s degrees.

-Also, a reason why a student may choose community college is that they generally have an open enrollment policy, meaning anyone can attend.
-Furthermore, some students choose community college as a cheaper education path as they can complete their associate degree and then transfer credit to a four-year college to complete their bachelor’s degree.
+A student may choose to attend community college because they generally have an open enrollment policy, meaning anyone can attend.
+Furthermore, some students choose community college as a cheaper education path as they can complete their associate degree and then transfer credits to a four-year college to complete their bachelor’s degree.